I-TECH-UW/OpenELIS-Global-2/docs/install.md

 	For the self-signed certificate above, you would use:

 	    openssl pkcs12 -export -nokeys -in /etc/ssl/certs/apache-selfsigned.crt -out /etc/openelis-global/truststore

 ### Install Postgresql
 OpenELIS-Global is configured to be able to install a docker based version of Postgres, but this is generally not recommended for production databases
-If you trust docker to provide your database, you can ignore this section
+If you trust docker to provide your database, you can ignore this section.

 1. Install Postgresql